fossouo/hive-testbench/README.md

 This example assumes you have generated 1 TB of TPC-DS data during Step 5:

 cd sample-queries-tpcds
 hive -i testbench.settings
 hive> use tpcds_bin_partitioned_orc_1000;
 hive> source query55.sql;

-Note that the database is named based on the Data Scale chosen in step 3.
+Note that the database is named based on the Data Scale chosen in previous step.
 At Data Scale 10000, your database will be named tpcds_bin_partitioned_orc_10000.
 At Data Scale 1000 it would be named tpcds_bin_partitioned_orc_1000.
 You can always show databases to get a list of available databases.

-Similarly, if you generated 1 TB of TPC-H data during Step 5:
+Similarly, if you generated 1 TB of TPC-H data during the previous Step :

  cd sample-queries-tpch
  hive -i testbench.settings
  hive> use tpch_bin_partitioned_orc_1000;
  hive> source tpch_query1.sql;